Skip to main content

 First Beat (Sam)On the 1st beat, marked with an 'X'

-Theka Notation for Basant Taal
+Theka for Basant Taal

 Basant Taal Theka (9 Beats)